History of Indonesia: Politics since 1999

 Indonesian 2009 election ballot.
 Since 2004, Indonesians are able to vote their president directly.

 In October 1999, the People's Consultative Assembly (MPR), which consists of the 500-member Parliament plus 200 appointed members, elected Abdurrahman Wahid, commonly referred to as "Gus Dur", as President, and Megawati Sukarnoputri as Vice-President, both for five-year terms.
 Abdurrahman named his first Cabinet in early November 1999 and a reshuffled, second Cabinet in August 2000.
 President Abdurrahman's government continued to pursue democratisation and to encourage renewed economic growth under challenging conditions.
 In addition to continuing economic malaise, his government faced regional, interethnic, and interreligious conflict, particularly in Aceh, the Maluku Islands, and Irian Jaya.
 In West Timor, the problems of displaced East Timorese and violence by pro-Indonesian East Timorese militias caused considerable humanitarian and social problems.
 An increasingly assertive Parliament frequently challenged President Abdurrahman's policies and prerogatives, contributing to a lively and sometimes rancorous national political debate.

 During the People's Consultative Assembly's first annual session in August 2000, President Abdurrahman gave an account of his government's performance.
 On 29 January 2001, thousands of student protesters stormed parliament grounds and demanded that President Abdurrahman Wahid resign due to alleged involvement in corruption scandals.
 Under pressure from the Assembly to improve management and co-ordination within the government, he issued a presidential decree giving Vice-President Megawati control over the day-to-day administration of government.
 Soon after, Megawati Sukarnoputri assumed the presidency on 23 July.
 Susilo Bambang Yudhoyono won Indonesia's first direct presidential election in 2004, and was reelected in 2009.

 Joko Widodo, the PDI-P candidate, was elected president in 2014.
 Having previously served as the Governor of Jakarta, he is the first Indonesian president without a high-ranking political or military background.
 However, his opponent Prabowo Subianto disputed the outcome and withdrew from the race before the count was completed.
 Jokowi was reelected in 2019, again defeating Prabowo Subianto.

+However, Prabowo Subianto won the 2024 election with his vice presidential running mate Gibran Rakabuming.
+On 20 October 2024, Prabowo Subianto was sworn in as Indonesia's eighth president.
+In January 2025, Indonesia formally joined the BRICS group as the first Southeast Asian nation.